cloudmesh/useful-introduction_to_cloud-2015/docs/source/class/lesson/linux/editors.rst

 This lesson will introduce you to using a text editor in the command line shell.

-.. tip:: Duration: 1 hour
+.. tip:: Duration: 30 minutes

 Prerequisite
 ----------------------------------------------------------------------